Sali Berisha: Leader of the Opposition (since 2022)

+Berisha with Ursula von der Leyen during the EPP Congress in Valencia, 2025.

 The Democratic Party led by Lulzim Basha, lost its third consecutive election in 2021, which led to many members of PD calling for him to resign.
 He refused to do so, following his win the party's leadership election, where he was backed by Berisha.
 On 9 September 2021, Basha expelled Berisha from the parliamentary group of PD due to the US Department of State designating him as non-grata.
 On 11 December 2021, the National Council of PD, called by Berisha and his faction, gathered at the Arena Kombëtare, where they voted to remove Basha as leader of the Democratic Party.

-On 8 January 2021, Berisha and his faction, organized a protest outside the Democratic Party headquarters, where they tried to enter the building.
+On 8 January 2022, Berisha and his faction, organized a protest outside the Democratic Party headquarters, where they tried to enter the building.
 This resulted in RENEA being called in due to the protest becoming violent.

 On 21 March 2022, Lulzim Basha stepped down from party leadership, resulting on Enkelejd Alibeaj becoming the legal leader of PD.
 In the meantime, Berisha was considered the de facto leader, leading the re-foundation faction of the party and creating the Bashkë Fitojmë coalition in 2023 local elections.
 On 22 May 2022, he was elected leader of the PD, following a leadership election organized by the Re-Foundation Commission.
 He managed to win over 93.45% of the vote.

 On 7 July 2022, he staged protests against the Albanian government over prices and wages in front of the Prime Minister's Office.
 Berisha also stated that the future of Albania and the Albanians was at risk and the people should decide in their own hands.

-On 6 December 2022 during protests Berisha was assaulted in the face resulting in him being given a black eye.
+On 6 December 2022 during protests Berisha was physically attacked by an assailant.
+He indirectly accused Edi Rama and the government for organising the attack.
 The assailant's mother had told the media that her son had been suffering from mental problems for 5 years.
 He is awaiting trial.
 President Bajram Begaj, Prime Minister Edi Rama, and Lulzim Basha all condemned the assault on Berisha.
 Berisha himself forgave the perpetrator.

 In December 2022, Zylfie and Muharrem Haklaj filed a lawsuit against Berisha and 15 other people in the Special Prosecution Against Corruption and Organized Crime (Struktura e Posaçme Anti-Korrupsion, SPAK) for allegedly ordering and directing the murder of their four brothers Shkëlqim, Halil, Fatmir and Ylli Haklaj in Tropojë in the late 1990s and early 2000s and the attacks with shells and TNT against their tower in the village of Kërrnajë.

 On 11 June 2024, the Court of Appeal gave a final verdict recognizing Berisha as the official Chairman of the Democratic Party.